'I Don't Fear It': The Seahawks Are Russell Wilson's Team, but Is He Enough?

 As for the notion Wilson was handled with kid gloves, Wright chuckles and says all vets are coddled with the occasional rest day.

 One team source chalked up the criticism as "old heads" in the locker room looking for someone to blame.
 Jealousy.
-Simply, the team believed it needed to get younger, to plan ahead, and the source says it spoke volumes that Wilson forgot about those quotes as soon as he heard them.
-While admitting that leaning on Wilson's heroics to this degree is a blessing and a curse, the source says the team loves the fact that Wilson puts everything behind him.
+Simply, the team believed it needed to get younger, to plan ahead, and the source points out that Wilson forgot about those quotes as soon as he heard them.
+While admitting that leaning on Wilson's heroics to this degree is a blessing and a curse, the Seahawks love the fact that Wilson puts everything behind him.

 "I don't know why there's so much animosity," the source said.
 "It's the quarterback position.
 It's always going to be under the limelight.
 The guy didn't get special treatment at all."

-Griffin, meanwhile, says he's only seen Wilson feverishly take notes in every single meeting.
+Griffin, meanwhile, has only seen Wilson feverishly take notes in every single meeting.
 "He's Russ for a reason," Griffin says.
 "There's only one of him."
 And as guard J.R.
 Sweezy deadpans, if feelings were hurt over any special treatment Wilson received, well, too bad.
 The team does not function without him.

 "At the end of the day, man, he's the guy," Sweezy says.
 "He should get what he wants because every Sunday he goes out there and balls out."

 Seattle needs him to.
 All the time.
 The 1,967 passing yards, 21 touchdowns and five picks have been good for a career-best 110.2 passer rating through nine games.
 He's paralyzing defenses with his arm, legs and mind better than he ever has, yet it's not enough.
-Each game deteriorates into the same scene: Wilson zigzags in every direction by the fourth quarter with a cape attached to his pads...but falls one play short.
+Each game deteriorates into the same scene: Wilson zigzags in every direction by the fourth quarter with a cape attached to his pads..and falls one play short.
 All five of the Seahawks' losses have been by eight points or fewer, and now they're on the verge of free-falling into the NFC cellar.

 Arguably no team in the NFL is this reliant on one player.